BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that help you to wok easily in SharePoint integration solution; you can use this inside BizTalk Mapper.
+This library includes a suite of functoids that help you to work easily in a SharePoint integration solution; you can use this inside BizTalk Mapper.

 Add SharePoint 2013 Document Set Functoid